tesselslate/waywall/doc/00_installation.md

 ## Installing with Nix

-Waywall is available since NixOS 26.05.
+waywall is available in Nixpkgs since 26.05.

 If it is available, Waywall should be installed on your NixOS or Home Manager profile.